-Once certified, you will then have an annual surveillance audit to confirm your compliance, and then every three years there will be a re-certification audit, which is when you will be re-issued certification.
+Once certified, you will then have an annual surveillance audit to confirm your compliance, and then every three years there will be a re-certification audit, which is when you will be re-audited against all areas of the standard and recommended for continued certification.

 ISO9001 is recommended for organizations of any size and industry that want to ensure continual improvement.
 CertiKit’s ISO9001 toolkit includes more than 50 template documents and guides, and unlimited email support with a qualified consultant.
 Written by a QMS auditor, the toolkit will help you align to Quality Management System best practise fast and effectively.